 |

-A landlord’s tenants are their customers, and so fostering a good relationship with them is critical.
+Your residents are your customers, and so fostering a good relationship with them is critical.

 Welcome packs are a great way to do this and can set the tone for the rest of the tenancy.